 Dr Hurd holds a Master’s degree in Statistics and a PhD in Economics from the University of California, Berkeley.

 Susann Rohwedder is Senior Economist at the RAND Corporation (US), Associate Director of the RAND Center for the Study of Aging and Professor of Economics at the Pardee RAND Graduate School.
-She has recently been appointed to the position of Visiting Professor and Senior Research Fellow at Singapore Management University (SMU).
+She is a Visiting Professor and Senior Research Fellow at Singapore Management University (SMU).
 Other research affiliations include the Michigan Retirement Research Center and the Network for Studies on Pensions, Aging and Retirement in the Netherlands (NETSPAR).
 Dr Rohwedder holds Master’s degrees from the University of Warwick (UK) and the Sorbonne in Paris and a PhD in economics from University College London.